Toruitas/thinkingcap/README.md

 15. (+) Made a test 3D print.
 It failed, the printer head keeps dragging filament and the object bends up from the plate.
 Still, pretty cool!
 16. (-) Second 3D print failure.
 So bendy.
 And non-sticky.
 Weird.
 At least I got far enough this time to know I need to adjust all my holes by about 1mm wherever there's a hole.
 17. (+) Can confirm that bluetooth sending and receiving of my JSON works.
 Random garbled characters come over the signal, though. Ñ ÅKéB4} Since it's at the end of the string, I can just throw them away and rebuild the JSON for loading.
+18. (-) Infrared library doesn't compile for the Feather Express.
+Does for Leonardo.
+Problem in the library, not my code.
+19. (+) In a true hacker move, I updated the IR library and now it works.
+Magic.
+Constant 8's, as intended.